 - Avoid smoking.

 Breast cancer is still a serious health threat.
-One in eight women will develop invasive breast cancer at some point in their life, Baker said.
-That has decreased over the years as increased awareness leads to more screenings, leading to earlier diagnoses and better outcomes for patients.
+Allison said that one in eight women will eventually develop breast cancer.
+That’s decreased over the years as increased awareness led to more screenings, catching the signs of breast cancer symptoms early and better patient outcomes.

 However, breast cancer still has the second highest death rate in the U.S., second only to lung cancer.
-So, speak to your provider about your breast cancer risk, and get screened if it’s recommended.
-OSF HealthCare has the latest technology for identifying breast cancer, and the Patricia D. Pepe Center for Cancer Care boasts a world-class team and facility that serves people at every step of their cancer journey, from diagnosis to treatment to rehabilitation and recovery.
+Talk to your provider about your breast cancer risk, and learn when you should get a mammogram.